chunky-dev/docs/ChunkyDocs/docs/reference/introduction/material_properties.md

 ---

-In Chunky, every block and "entity" is listed as a material.
+Every block and "entity" in Chunky is listed as a material.
 Each material has several properties which determine how light interacts with that material.
-For every material except for beacon beam segments, these properties can be set in the [`Materials`](../../user_interface/render_controls/materials) tab.
-Material properites for beacon beam segments can be set in the [`Entities`](../../user_interface/render_controls/entities#beacon-beam-controls) tab.
+Material properties for beacon beam segments can be set in the [`Entities`](../../user_interface/render_controls/entities#beacon-beam-controls) tab, and material properties for every other material can be set in the [`Materials`](../../user_interface/render_controls/materials) tab.

 ---